 “Surprisingly, I was in the green from day one.
 I was able to use my ‘real’ job to front the cash for my business, and just kept reinvesting.
 Always reinvesting (STILL reinvesting).
 Almost every dollar of profit goes right back into the company, and every time that return is bigger and bigger.”

-This seems brave to me, but I imagine it’s common sense for “real” business people.
+This might seem brave to you, but I imagine it’s common sense in the business world.
 Creative businesses are a bit different.
 You didn’t get into this because you were savvy at business; you got into it for the love of what you do, learning business tactics on the side as you had time.

 What happens when you value your money more than your time